 The Surrey-wide out of hours ‘crisis helpline’ provided by Surrey and Borders Partnership NHS Foundation Trust, advises people including G.Ps on how best to manage the crisis or signposts to an appropriate service. a telephone and sms/text number 5.00pm – 9.00am Monday – Friday, 24 hours at weekends including Bank Holidays.
 There are three Places of Safety offering five beds across the county which are used for people detained under section 136 of the Mental Health Act 1983.

-There is a Surrey multi-agency Suicide Prevention Plan (linked to the national strategy and local data from Suicide Audits.
-See Surrey suicide prevention plan.
+There is a Surrey multi-agency Suicide Prevention Plan (linked to the national strategy and local data from Suicide Audits (see the Surrey suicide prevention strategy here).

 Late in 2016 the Public Health team started to deliver annual health checks at people attending Community Connections services (no data is yet available).

 Improving the physical health and wellbeing of people who use SABP services is a key aim for SABP and as a result of a CQUIN to reduce premature mortality in people with SMI: Cardio Metabolic Assessment and treatment for Patients with Psychoses, health improvement is routinely delivered and where necessary in collaboration with GP.
 46% of people whose first attended appointment was in May 2016 had a physical health check completed after their referral date and within 3 months of their appointment.
 In Community teams Health Action Planning helps identify the physical health needs of people and to work collaboratively with primary care to help address them, supported by the roll out of the Community Hub Programme.
 The 24/7 wards wards have nurse led physical health clinics, health assessments, wellbeing/fitness Instructors and psycho-educational sessions to promote health awareness.
 Physical health related information and staff briefings are delivered regularly.
 SABP are working to a plan to go smoke free on all sites in 2017.